 The skills, knowledge, dedication and passion of our employees are critical for the success of QIAGEN.
 We want to recruit, support and retain the best employees, offering performance-based remuneration, development opportunities and measures to balance work and family life.
 We are committed to diversity in our teams, fueling innovation and engagement with our customers and business partners.
 In a fast-changing, competitive business environment, QIAGEN has a significant commitment to being an employer of choice and further enhancing our position as a great place to work.
-At the end of 2017, QIAGEN had 4,688 full-time equivalent employees, a small increase from 4,684 at the end of 2016.
-Total personnel expenses including share-based compensation in 2017 were $453.6 million compared to $464.4 million in 2016.
+At the end of 2019, QIAGEN had 5,096 full-time equivalent employees, an increase of 3% from 4,952 at the end of 2018.
+Total personnel expenses including share-based compensation in 2019 were $484.7 million compared to $483.6 million in 2018.

-QIAGEN has in place a Code of Conduct which qualifies as a code of ethics, as required by SEC and NASDAQ Marketplace Rules.
+QIAGEN has in place a Code of Conduct which qualifies as a code of ethics, as required by SEC and the New York Stock Exchange (NYSE) Listed Company Manual.
 The Code of Conduct applies to all of QIAGEN’s employees, including our principal executive officer, principal financial officer, principal accounting officer or controller and other persons performing similar functions.
 The full text of the Code of Conduct is available on our website at www.QIAGEN.com.

 At QIAGEN, we recognize that employees are our most important resource.
 Their exceptional talent, skill, and passion are key to our long-term success and corporate value.
 Employee development is therefore viewed as an integral success factor in creating lasting value for our customers, patients, colleagues, partners, and shareholders.